JasonDZS/myagent/web/ws-console/README.md

 }
 ```

+Appearance
+- `MyAgentConsole` accepts a `theme` prop (`'dark' | 'light'`, defaults to `'dark'`).
+- CSS variables (`--ma-*`) drive the styling, so you can override colors or define additional themes by wrapping the root element with custom classes.
+- Example: `<MyAgentConsole theme="light" />` renders the bundled light palette without any additional CSS.

+Sessions & history
+- Incoming messages (and local user messages) are cached per session in a persisted Zustand store.
+- The header shows a session selector once more than one session exists; choosing an older session switches the message list to that history and temporarily disables the composer.
+- `useMyAgent()` exposes `state.availableSessions`, `state.viewSessionId`, and a `selectSession(sessionId)` helper so you can build custom session pickers.

 Local example (split view)
 - A resizable test page is included: `web/ws-console/example`
 - Run it pointing to your WS server (default ws://localhost:8080)